hashicorp/nomad/website/source/docs/vault-integration/index.html.md

 Many workloads require access to tokens, passwords, certificates, API keys, and other secrets.
 To enable secure, auditable and easy access to your secrets, Nomad integrates with HashiCorp's [Vault][].
-Nomad Servers and Clients coordinate with Vault to derive a Vault token that has access to only the Vault policies the tasks needs.
-Nomad Clients make the token avaliable to the task and handle the tokens renewal.
+Nomad servers and clients coordinate with Vault to derive a Vault token that has access to only the Vault policies the tasks needs.
+Nomad clients make the token avaliable to the task and handle the tokens renewal.
 Further, Nomad's [`template` block][template] can retrieve secrets from Vault making it easier than ever to secure your infrastructure.